juju/docs/src/en/controllers-ha.md

 ## Overview

-The number of controllers must be an odd number to allow the master to be "voted in" amongst its peers.
-A cluster with an even number of members will cause a random member to become inactive.
-This latter system will become a "hot standby" and automatically become active should some other member fail.

-Furthermore, due to limitations of the underlying database in an HA context, that number cannot exceed seven.
-This means that a cluster can only have three, five, or seven members.

 Controller HA is managed with the `juju enable-ha` command.
 It does this by ensuring that the cluster has the requisite number of controllers present.
 By default, this number is three but the `-n` switch can be used to change that.
 Therefore, this command is used to both enable HA as well as compensate for any missing controllers, as would be the case if HA was previously enabled but one or more controllers was subsequently removed.

+When a controller is provisioned, API server code is installed along with a MongoDB database.

+The number of controllers must be an odd number in order for a master to be "voted in" amongst its peers.
+A cluster with an even number of members will cause a random member to become inactive.
+This latter system will become a "hot standby" and automatically become active should some other member fail.

+Furthermore, due to limitations of the underlying database in an HA context, that number cannot exceed seven.
+This means that a cluster can only have three, five, or seven **active** members.

+Juju clients and agents talk to any of the controllers in the cluster.
+This means that processing at the controller (API) level is distributed.
+However, there is only one primary database at any given time and all controllers write to it.
+The "master", therefore, actually refers to the underlying database.

 ## Enabling controller HA